michaelkolesidis/emoji-alphabet/readme.md

 The Emoji Alphabet is an effort to create a standardized system where each letter of the Latin alphabet is represented by a unique emoji.
 An important aspect of this approach is the inclusion of a character for the space, which makes reading easier.
 The project also extends to include punctuation, numbers, and mathematical symbols, providing a complete emoji-based representation system.

-To make things easier, we offer a tool that allows you to transliterate your text into this Emoji Alphabet, transforming your words into a fun, emoji-filled version!
+To make things easier, we offer a tool that allows you to transliterate your texts into this Emoji Alphabet, transforming your words into a fun, emoji-filled version!

 We provide downloads of the Emoji Alphabet in various formats, including JSON, JavaScript, and plain text, as well as access to the all the files and the source code on GitHub.
 For inspiration, we've also prepared samples from literature and poetry that showcase the creative possibilities of the alphabet.